Risks and dangers in New Zealand

 • Volcanoes are a major attraction in New Zealand.
 Chances for a traveller to be surprised by an eruption are tiny, nevertheless volcanic activity is amongActive volcanoe - White Island the highest in the world.
 The most active region is between Mt.
 Ruapehu and White Island, especially with these two being frequently active.
 In 1953 a mud flow (lahar) from a bursting crater lake on Mt.
 Ruapehu killed 151 people in a train crash.
 Mount Tarawera near Rotorua had the most damaging eruption, killing over 120 people in 1886.
 Lake Taupo, New Zealand’s biggest lake, is nothing but a huge crater lake.
 Even its last eruption less than 2000 years ago was bigger than Krakatoa and has been recorded in China and Rome.
 Also Taranaki erupted regularly until 1755, and Rangitoto Island near Auckland was formed around 600 years ago.
 One of the worst recent disasters happened on a volcano when White Island, one of the most exciting destinations for tourists, erupted on 9th of December 2019 with 47 people on the island.
 22 people were killed and the rest evacuated, many of them severely wounded.
 The entire branch of adventure tourism is since being examined very carefully so that similar risks can be better evaluated and managed in future.

-• Tropical cyclones and tornadoes (rotating twisters) are not a regular sight.
+• Tropical cyclones and tornadoes ('rotating twisters') are not a regular sight.
 In 1948 a tornado killed 3 people in Hamilton, otherwise they are rare and weak.
 New Zealand only gets hit by the remainders of tropical cyclones from the pacific, usually between spring to early summer.
 They rarely come in full force: cyclone Bola in 1988 killed 3 people in the East Cape area, cyclone Gisele led to 52 casualties in 1968, by sinking the interisland ferry Wahine.
 Cyclones are partly responsible for the most often occurring disaster, the flooding of roads, farmland, houses and towns.

 More information about the earthquakes!